gilch/hissp/README.md

 It shows the Python compilation and its result.

 That `[4,'5',6]` is read as a single literal.
 Note the lack of spaces.
-The double-quoted string literal is an exception.
-It may have spaces.
+The double-quoted string literal is an exception to the no-spaces rule for literals.
-And unlike Python, it is allowed to contain literal newlines.
+And unlike Python, they are also allowed to contain literal newlines.

 The `builtins..print` is an example of a *qualified symbol*, which is a kind of implicit import.